BU-Spark/ml-herbarium/corpus/corpus-README.md

 ## write_geo()

-This function writes the geo-coordinates of the cities to a text file.
+This function writes the countries and states of the cities to a text file.
 The text file is named corpus_geography.txt and is located in the output_dir.
 ```
     The text file is formatted as follows:
-    city_name, latitude, longitude
+    country_name, state_name, city_name
 ```